Leopold Cafe: History

 The Leopold Cafe was founded in 1871 by Iranis (a term used for Zoroastrians in Mumbai who arrived in India in the 19th century, as opposed to "Parsis") and named after King Leopold of the Belgians.
 These Zoroastrian Iranians came to India in the late 19th and early 20th century, and many of them opened restaurants now often termed Irani cafés.
 It first started out as a wholesale cooking oil store and over the years has variously been a restaurant, store and pharmacy (hence the name "Leopold Cafe & Stores").

 Prior to the terrorist attack, the cafe was particularly known as a popular hangout for foreign tourists.
 After the attack, it is now also popular with many Indians to commemorate the spirit of defiance.
 The Leopold Cafe has preserved some of the signs of the attack as a memorial, whereas at the Taj Mahal Palace Hotel and the Trident Hotel, the damage from the attacks has been repaired.

 The cafe uses an Achaemenid Persian Lion Rhyton as a part of its logo to indicate its Zoroastrian affiliation.

-The cafe is one of a couple of Irani cafes that are still doing good business, while many others are fading away.
+The cafe is one of few Irani cafes that are still comfortably in business, while many others are fading away.

 2008 Mumbai attacks

 The cafe was an early site of gunfire and grenade explosions during the 2008 Mumbai attacks by terrorists on 26 November, at about 9:30 PM.
 The terrorists, approximately an hour after landing, fired shots into the restaurant from outside, killing 11 people and injuring 28 people.
 The restaurant was extensively damaged during the attacks.
 Sourav Mishra, a Reuters reporter and one of the first media witnesses of the attack, suffered severe bullet injuries.
 After spending one and a half minutes at the Leopold Cafe, the terrorists walked over to the Taj Mahal Palace Hotel, the main target.

 The cafe defiantly reopened four days after the attack, but was reclosed on the recommendation of the police as a safety measure after two hours, due to the unexpectedly large size of crowds gathering there.